-This program is designed for candidates seeking a preliminary dual Multiple Subject and Education Specialist in Mild/Moderate Disabilities credential.
 The Multiple Subject Teaching Credential authorizes the holder to teach all subjects in a self-contained classroom, such as the classrooms in most elementary schools, in grades preschool, K-12, or in classes organized primarily for adults.
 In addition, the holder of a Multiple Subject Teaching Credential may serve in a core or team teaching setting.

-Mild/Moderate Disabilities (M/M) includes specific learning disabilities; mild to moderate intellectual disabilities; other health impairment; serious emotional disturbance; and authorizes service in grades K-12 and in classes organized primarily for adults through age 22.
-Candidates must complete all credential and State requirements to be eligible for a credential.
-Credential requirements can be obtained from the School of Education Credential Program Advisors.
+The Mild/Moderate Disabilities Credential includes specific learning disabilities; mild to moderate intellectual disabilities; other health impairment; serious emotional disturbance; and authorizes service in grades K-12 and in classes organized primarily for adults through age 22.